-- 1. PRACTICAL OBJECT TEACHING.
-The infant scholar is first introduced to a picture whence he may derive notions of the shape of the earth, the phenomena of day and night, the distribution of land and water, and the great natural divisions, which mere words would fail entirely to convey to the untutored mind.
+1. PRACTICAL OBJECT-TEACHING. - The infant scholar is first introduced to a picture whence he may derive notions of the shape of the earth, the phenomena of day and night, the dis rioution of land and water, and the great natural divisions, which mere words would fail entirely to convey to the untutored mind.
 Other pictures follow on the same plan, and the child's mind is called upon to grasp no idea without the aid of a pictorial illustration.
-Carried on to the higher books, this system culminates in Physical Geography, where such matters as climates, ocean currents, the winds, peculiarities of the earth's crust, clouds and rain, are pictorially explained and rendered apparent to the most obtuse.
-The illustrations used for this purpose belong to the highest grade of art. - 2.
-CLEAR, BEAUTIFUL, AND CORRECT MAPS.
-In the lower numbers the maps avoid unnecessary detail, while respectively progressive, and affording the pupil new matter for acquisition each time he approaches in the constantly enlarging circle the point of coincidence with previous lessons in the more elementary books.
+Carried on to the higher books, this system culuinates in Physical Geography, where such matters as climates, ocean currents, the winds, peculiarities of the earth's crust, clouds and rain, are pictorially explained and rendered apparent to the most obtuse.
+The illustrations used for this purpose belong to the highest grade of art.

+2. CLEAR, BEAUTIFUL, AND CORRECT MAPS. - In the lower numbers the maps avoid unnecessary detail, while respectively progressive and affording the pupil new matter for acquisition each time he approaches in the constantly enlarging circle the point of coincidence with previous lessons in the more elementary books.
 In the Physical and Political Geography the maps embrace many new and striking features.
-One of the most effective of these is the new plan for displaying on each map the relative sizes of countries not represented, thus obviating much confusion which has arisen from the necessity of presenting maps in the same atlas drawn on different scales.
+One of the most effective of these is the new plan for displaying on each map the relative sizes of countries not represented, thus obviating much confinsion which has arisen from the necessity of presenting maps in the same atlas drawn on different scales.
 The maps of "McNally" have long been celebrated for their superior beauty and completeness.
-This is the only schoolbook in which the attempt to make a complete atlas also clear and distinct, has The map coloring throughout the series is also noticeable Delicate and subdued tints take the place of the startling glare of inharmonious colors which too frequently in such treatises dazzle the eyes, distract the attertion, and serve to overwhelm the names of towns and the natural features of the landscape.
+This is the only school-book in which the attempt to make a complete atlas also objected.
+Delicate and subdued tints take the place of the startling glare of inharmonions colors which too frequently in such treatises dazzle the eyes, distract the attention, and serve to overwhelm the names of towns and the natural features of the landscape.